 But, there is always a caveat: with surgery comes the process of recovery and future risks, and for a baby that did not know how to talk yet, his condition would have to be translated by us and what we were seeing and hearing.
 We stood in the hallway with the surgeon, listening to the warning that the road up ahead would be challenging.
 Recovery from tummy surgery would mean eating issues for some time, and there there will always be a chance of ‘redo.’
 Of course, the surgeon made the stitching as tight as he saw necessary, and we had to trust that it was enough to hold but not so much that food got stuck going down.

-Ok.
-Great.
 Off we went, hoping for the best and hoping for the best and praying to get home to our own beds soon.
 I told Joe to go on home as I stayed the night in his room, as things seemed okay for now.
 We figured he would sleep most of the night from the morphine, and I would get a few hours rest after not sleeping the night before.
 The worst was over … we thought.

 But that night in the hospital was far from “the best.”

-Coming down from the surgical meds and morphine, Hoyte did the unexpected: he went into anayphylactic shock … but because of all of the drugs, it took a while before this was determined.
+Coming down from the surgical meds and morphine, Hoyte did the unexpected: he went into traumatic respiratory distress from the morphine … but because of all of the drugs, it took a while before this was determined.
 His breathing and heartrate weakened to critical levels, and as the monitors’ alarms rang incessantly, he was uncontrollably shaking, visibly in quite a lot of pain.

 I was so grateful my Mom was with me, even after I had insisted that she go home and leave me there alone to care for Hoyte, I would have been lost without her.
 I am sad to say that we did not have the best experience with the medical staff that night.
 We were being told that his reaction to morphine was normal for a child his age, and my gut told me that what I was seeing from my baby was far from normal.
 I got a big lesson in advocating for my child that night … We kept insisting that the doctor be called back to his room, which was quite difficult, as it was the middle of the night …